StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ## Overview

-The Dynatrace StackPack creates a synchronization between a Dynatrace instance and StackState, collecting.
-When the integration is enabled, Dynatrace Smartscape topology from the last 72 hours will be added to the StackState topology.
+The Dynatrace StackPack creates a synchronization between a Dynatrace instance and StackState.
+When the integration is enabled, Dynatrace Smartscape topology from the last 72 hours will be added to the topology in StackState.

 ![Data flow](/.gitbook/assets/stackpack-dynatrace.png)